If you wish to import your vehicle to Switzerland, there are a few steps you’ll need to follow, depending on how long you’ve owned the vehicle.

 Once the customs formalities are completed, make an appointment at the Cantonal Vehicles Office (OCV) or the corresponding office in your canton of residence for a vehicle inspection.
 After passing the inspection, you can immediately obtain a set of plates.
 If you have a legitimation card B or C, you must order CD plates in advance (typically two to three weeks before).

-Important: to receive plates, you must have insurance coverage.
+Important: to obtain the registration plates, you must have insurance coverage.
 For more information, refer to the page How to insure a vehicle.

 Looking for personalized guidance?

-I’m here to provide expert guidance and help you find the answers.
+I’m here to provide expert guidance and help you find the answers, starting at just 30 CHF.